How To File A Medicare Claim

 DATE (When was the service provided/Appointment Date).

-WHERE DID THE SERVICE TAKE PLACE (Address of the Doctors Office/Clinic, Hospital).
+WHERE DID THE SERVICE TAKE PLACE (Address of the doctor's Office/Clinic, Hospital).

 COST (How much were you charged for the service(s) you received?)